RigelConte/Mergesort_cuda/README.md

 Rigel Conte - 2024

-A Simple examle using a CUDA parallellism feature to calculate a MergeSort algorithm.
+A Simple example using a CUDA parallelism feature to calculate a Merge Sort algorithm.

+Requires NSIGHT for Windows and NVIDIA / CUDA Toolkit installed on your PC